 Beautiful Savior!
 Lord of all the nations!

 Different hymnals call the melody by different tune names – some title it Crusader’s Hymn and others call it by the first line of the original German text, Schönster Herr Jesu.
 And as if two names for this hymn tune weren’t enough, Franz Liszt borrowed this tune to use for the crusader’s march in his oratorio The Legend of St. Elizabeth so you’ll find this tune also called…St. Elizabeth.

 The names and translations may vary but one indisputable fact remains: this is a very beautiful and very useful hymn.
 It’s appropriate for Christmas, Easter, weddings, funerals, and any time in between.
-So I decided to craft a piano arrangement of it using a triple meter and, as a nod to Liszt, borrowed some ideas from his Liebesträume No. 3 for the middle.
-But before I finished the arrangement, I showed a draft to another composer whose opinion I respected.
+So I crafted a piano arrangement of it using a triple meter and, as a nod to Liszt, borrowed some ideas from his Liebesträume No. 3 for the middle.
+True to Liszt, this arrangement is a little more advanced but I believe the results are worth the extra preparation.
+Enjoy!